info@bostonislamicseminary.org

 There may be minor changes to the order of the courses and some class options may be added to the program, but the core courses will remain the same.

-Are there pre-requisites of the program?
+Are there pre-requisites for the program?

-Applicants must have earned a Bachelor’s degree from an accredited college or university, with a minimum GPA of 3.0.
+• Applicants must have earned a Bachelor’s degree from an accredited college or university, with a minimum GPA of 3.0.
 They are expected to be able to read and write in Arabic at an intermediate level.

 All students are also expected to be fluent or native English speakers, as the program is taught in English.
-Non-native speakers who did not complete their bachelor’s degree at an English-language college or university will be required to submit TOEFL scores as part of their application.
+Non-native speakers who did not complete their bachelor’s degree at an English-language college or university must submit TOEFL scores as part of their application.

 Evaluations done by the agency must be course-by-course evaluations and provide verification that the degree the applicant holds is equivalent to a bachelor’s degree from the United States.